unoplatform/uno.toolkit.ui/doc/helpers/Input-extensions.md

 AutoDismiss|bool|Whether the soft-keyboard will be dismissed when the enter key is pressed.
-AutoFocusNext|bool|Whether the focus will move to the next focusable element when the enter key is pressed.\* AutoFocusNextElement|Control|Sets the next control to focus when the enter key is pressed.\* EnterCommand|ICommand|Sets the command to execute when the enter key is pressed.
-Having this set will also cause the keyboard dismiss on enter.
+AutoFocusNext|bool|Whether the focus will move to the next focusable element when the enter key is pressed.\* AutoFocusNextElement|Control|Sets the next control to focus when the enter key is pressed.\*

-AutoFocusNext and AutoFocusNextElement\*: Having either or both of the two properties set will enable the focus next behavior. `AutoFocusNextElement` will take precedences over `AutoFocusNext`.
+AutoFocusNext and AutoFocusNextElement\*: Having either or both of the two properties set will enable the focus next behavior.
+AutoFocusNextElement will take precedences over AutoFocusNext when both are set.

+### Remarks
+- AutoFocusNext and AutoFocusNextElement have different focus target:
+  - AutoFocusNext is determined by `FocusManager.FindNextFocusableElement`
+  - AutoFocusNextElement is provided by the value.

 ## Usage
 ```xml